Understanding Obsolete Inventory Definition Causes and How to Manage It Effectively

 1. Changing market demand

-Market trends and consumer preferences evolve rapidly.
-A product that was once in high demand may lose relevance due to shifting tastes, new lifestyle habits, or changing economic conditions.
+Market trends evolve quickly, and products that once had high demand may become obsolete due to shifting preferences, new habits, or economic changes.
+Businesses must adapt their inventory to stay relevant.

 2. Inaccurate demand forecasting